fuston05/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+    An adaptive site typically uses fixed units in combination with media queries for responsiveness.
+Where a full responsive website uses fluid design concepts such as percentage based units as well as using media queries.

 2. Describe what it means to be mobile first vs desktop first.

+    Mobile first means just that.
+We start with the smallest mobile layouts and use expanding breakpoint media queries with "min-width".
+Where a desk-top first method would start with the larger desktop layout and then work into smaller breakpoint media queries using "max-width".

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+    The 62.5% font size creates a 10px base for us to work with when using REMs.
+It basically just makes for easier math since every REM would then be the equivalent of 10px.

 4. How would you describe preprocessing to someone new to CSS?

+    Preprocessing gives a way to use functions and variables as well as many other features to enable us to save time writing our CSS code.
+It processes our special syntax into browser friendly CSS code.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+    My favorite concept in preprocessing is the use of parametric mix-ins.
+This is so powerful for writing more efficient CSS.
+The concept that gives the most trouble would also be parametric mix-ins!
+It can be tricky trying to create advanced parametric mix-ins with things like animations for example.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.